City-Syntax/buildings.sg/README.md

 - Filter by building archetype to explore detailed simulation methods, parameters, and results.
 - Click on individual buildings to view energy, carbon emissions, and key metrics.
 - Toggle displays for machine learning–derived parameters to explore various scenarios.
-- Download GeoJSON map data and EnergyPlus IDF templates for selected archetypes for further simulation or analysis.
+- Download GeoJSON map data and EnergyPlus IDF templates for the selected archetypes to facilitate further simulation or analysis.
+- Built with minimal dependencies and without reliance on complex frameworks, the platform is easy to edit, maintain, and scale for use in other regions.

 ## 🛠️ Running Locally

-Download entire code base and popen `index.html` in a modern browser.
+Download the entire code base and open `index.html` in a modern browser.
 Some browsers restrict local file access, so serving the project with a simple HTTP server can help:

 ```bash
 python3 -m http.server